AnandaKrishnan11/Salzburg-Cultural-Guide-webmap/README.md

 1. Created a GitHub repository: `webmapping_leaflet`
 2. Added key files: `index.html`, `styles.css`, and `script.js`
-3. Included Leaflet CDN links for stylesheet and JavaScript in the HTML head section
+3. Included Leaflet CDN links for stylesheet and JavaScript in the corresponding HTML section
 4. Designed the HTML structure with a `<div>` for the map with height and width styling
 5. Added responsive meta tags for mobile compatibility